bySabi/react-scrollaware/README.md

-# React scroll-aware Higher-order Component
+# react-scrollaware (React Scroll-aware HoC)

 [![npm version](https://badge.fury.io/js/react-scrollaware.svg)](https://badge.fury.io/js/react-scrollaware)

-A React HoC component for create `scroll-aware` wrapped components.
+A React Higher-order Component for create `scroll-aware` wrapped components.
 Works in all containers that can scroll, including the `window`

 > The intended purpouse of this component is abstract a well tested scroll event handler pattern and build complex scroll behaviours on top of it.